90s Walkthrough: My Legendary Journey Through Need for Speed Most Wanted

 I experimented with different cars while climbing the ranks, but every time I saw that M3 GTR in cutscenes, I felt motivated.
 It wasn’t just about stats.
 It was about identity.

 Reaching Razor felt like approaching the final boss in an action movie.
 By then, I had mastered shortcuts, memorized police tactics, and optimized my car builds.
+But the final sequence still tested everything.

 Heat was maxed out.
 The city felt hostile.
 SUVs boxed me in.
 Spike strips forced desperate swerves.
-There were moments I thought I’d lose it all right at the end.
+When I finally reclaimed the BMW M3 GTR and completed the jump over the bridge, I didn’t shout.
+I just leaned back and smiled.

 Comments